AishathN/SEI-PROJECT-1/README.md

 # Known bugs / issues

 * The player can sometimes pass through enemies when powered up, without eliminating them.
-This happens occasionally when the movement keys are held down, which is a problem with browser games it seems?
-Have implemented collision logic on npc and player side to minimise as much as possible.
+This happens occasionally when the movement keys are held down, have implemented collision logic on npc and player side to minimise as much as possible.

-* Chaining powerups one on top of the other is not possible as the first timer still removes the class if the player grabs another pokeball while powered up.
-Working on a fix but might not make deadline on this one.